janosgyerik/articles/hacking-contest-lessons/level1.md

 and it runs the first match.
-We can easily exploit this by creating our own script named `date`, prepend its base directory to `PATH`, and make it print the contents of `/home/level01/.password`.
+We can easily exploit this by creating our own script named `date`, prepend its base directory to `PATH`, and make it print `/home/level01/.password`.
 Here we go:

 ```